Physician Hormone Therapy Training:

 - attenuate neuronal excitotoxicity by blocking calcium channels

-The entire study, available HERE, reveals a large and rapidly growing body of clinical research supporting evidence of progesterone’s neuroprotective properties in patients with TBIs.
+The entire study – The neuroprotective effects of progesterone on traumatic brain injury1 (available HERE), reveals a large and rapidly growing body of clinical research supporting evidence of progesterone’s neuroprotective properties in patients with TBIs.
+Read more about SottoPelle Method hormone therapy for traumatic brain injuries HERE.

 Provider Hormone Therapy Training